storacha/specs/w3-filecoin.md

 #### `filecoin/accept`

 This task is effectively a shortcut allowing an observer to find out the result of the [`filecoin/offer`] task chain without having to follow each step.
-The [Storefront] MUST issue a signed receipt with an [`DataAggregationProof`] result or an error.
+The [Storefront] MUST issue a signed receipt with a [`DataAggregationProof`] result or an error.

 ##### Filecoin Accept Failure